 However, there’s one light fixture on the market that can do wonders for this area – the motion sensor night light.
 With this light you won’t have to flip on overhead lights and jolt yourself out of that blissful state of semi-slumber during the night.
 The motion sensor lets you go about your business with minimal thought, helping you see just enough to function.

 Of course, these bathroom lighting options may vary depending on your personal taste, but there’s one current trend essential to any bathroom: versatility.
 The bathroom has many different uses so naturally the same lighting scheme won’t work for each.

 You should be able to adjust the light levels to suit any task or mood.
 The easiest way to achieve this is to switch out your standard light switches for dimmers.
 You might not think the bathroom is the first place for this fancy light control, but once you get used to customizing the light level to energize or soothe, you’ll never go back.

 About the Author:

 Annie Josey is a blogger for Pegasus Lighting, which sells specialty lighting products nationwide.
 Annie believes the right kind of lighting can help make everyone’s life a little bit sweeter.
-For more lighting tips, you can connect with Annie on Google +.

 Are you looking for a bathroom Lighting Expert?
 Then you should explore EiEi Home’s list of Electricians and Lighting Experts.